mini17saha/RL_Term_Project/README.md

-# Training CrazyFile 2.1 micro drone using PPO
+# Training CrazyFlie 2.1 micro drone using PPO

 A custom implementation of a physical environment to train a Crazyflie drone using PPO.
 The script is designed for use with the [Crazyflie 2.X micro drone](https://www.bitcraze.io/crazyflie-2-1/) and employs the `PPO` algorithm from the `Stable-Baselines3` library for training.